jhalterman/jhalterman.github.io/_posts/2016-07-31-testing-multi-threaded-code.md

   throw failure.get();
 ```

 A quick run and yes, the test fails just as it should!
-Now we can go back and add CoundownLatches and try/catch blocks and AtomicReferences to all of our test cases.
+Now we can go back and add CountDownLatches and try/catch blocks and AtomicReferences to all of our test cases.
 Awesome!
 Actually, not awesome, that sounds like a lot of boilerplate.

 ## Cut the Cruft